BenDeLaCreme and Jinkx Monsoon fly into Austin for 2024 holiday show

 The tour spans 33 cities with a total of 38 shows.
 Unfortunately for Texans, there's only one performance in each city.
 However, Houston is lucky to be added to the tour for the first time this year.
 The duo is kicking things off with previews in Charlotte, North Carolina, on November 7 and 8, and wrapping the tour up in Portland, Oregon, on December 29.
 There is no Christmas Day show, but there is a December 24 matinee in Seattle, Washington.

 During their stints on Drag Race — including All Stars runs for both — each performer charmed audiences with theatrical, Old Hollywood or Broadway spins informing their main drag styles.
-Both singers and strong actors, Dela and Jinx are two of the leading drag artists in the more vaudeville style, while others have gone on to be standup comedians, podcast hosts, pop stars, and fashion icons.
+Both singers and strong actors, DeLa and Jinkx are two of the leading drag artists in the more vaudeville style, while others have gone on to be standup comedians, podcast hosts, pop stars, and fashion icons.

 An artist presale begins July 9 at noon CT (use code "HOHOHO").
 Tickets go on general sale July 12 at noon CT at JinkxandDeLa.com.
 VIP Packages, including photo opportunity and a Q&A with the stars, are only available to purchase separately at JinkxandDeLa.com with proof of ticket purchase.